ooawagaeri/tp/docs/UserGuide.md

 * `INDEX` must be a positive integer(1,2,3…).
 * At least one of the optional fields must be provided.
 * No change is made if a field is empty. e.g.
-  `editProductCommand 1 m/Asus t/` will not change the product's `Type` field.
+  `editProduct 1 m/Asus t/` will not change the product's `Type` field.
 * Changes in product fields will be updated in job list *automatically*.
 * Changes in product fields will **NOT** be updated in "Top-Three Product" tab in report window *automatically*.
   <br>After a top-three product is edited, you need to issue a `printReport` command to update the changes in